Flolagale/mailin/README.md

 Mailin can be used as a standalone application directly from the command line, or embedded inside a node application.

-Mailin is relies heavily on the excellent work of [@andris9](https://github.com/andris9) for the smtp and mail parsing services.
+Mailin relies heavily on the excellent work of [@andris9](https://github.com/andris9) for the smtp and mail parsing services.

+Why?
+Because we needed it for our startup [jokund.com](http://jokund.com).

 ###Initial setup